Buriram United F.C.: The Greatest in Thailand

-In 2012, At the start of the 2012 season, the club was renamed Buriram United Football Club.
+At the start of the 2012 season, the club was renamed Buriram United Football Club.
 In the first match of the group stages of the 2012 AFC Champions League, Buriram beat the 2011 J-League champion, Kashiwa Reysol, 3–2 and became "the first Thai and South East Asian club" to earn a victory against a J-League club in ACL since starting the Champions League system in 2003.
 In the second match, Buriram was the visiting team against the 2011 CSL Champion, Guangzhou Evergrande.
 Buriram also became "the first Thai and South East Asian club" to earn a victory against a Chinese club "in China" after beating Guangzhou Evergrande 1–2 in Tianhe Stadium from Suchao Nuchnum and Frank Acheampong's goals.
 That match was the end of a two-year unbeaten home record for Guangzhou.

-2013 & 2015 - Quadruple Season
+2013 & 2015 - Quadruple season

 In 2014, under Spanish head coach Alejandro Menéndez, Buriram United became the first Thai club to achieve the quadruple by winning 4 trophies in the calendar year.
 The campaign included the titles of Kor Royal Cup, Thai League T1, Thai FA Cup and Thai League Cup.
 The league season was also finished with the first invincible title for the club, the second Thai team to have achieved such a feat, after Muangthong United in 2012.

+Alexandre Gama era (2014–2016)

-In 2015, Brazilian coach Alexandre Gama guided Buriram United to, once again, win all four competitions in the 2016 calendar year : Kor Royal Cup, Thai League T1, Thai FA Cup and Thai League Cup.
+In 2014, Brazilian coach Alexandre Gama was appointed to guide Buriram United and in his first season, he helped the club to retained the 2014 Thai Premier League.
+The following season, he guided Buriram United to, once again, winning all four of the competitions in the 2015 calendar year : 2015 Kor Royal Cup, 2015 Thai Premier League, 2015 Thai FA Cup, 2015 Thai League Cup and also the 2015 Mekong Club Championship.

 Moreover, the 2015 Buriram United won the 2015 Thai Premier League with an unbeaten record.
 The Brazilian forward Diogo Luis Santo broke the top scoring record with 33 goals from 32 games and received Thai League T1 Top Scorer and Player of the Year Awards at the end of the year and Theerathon Bunmathan got top assists with 19 assists from 32 games in left back position.
+In 2016, Gama guided the club to win the 2016 Toyota Premier Cup and 2016 Kor Royal Cup before he stepped down as the club coach on 22 May 2016.